Best Sports Films List

 Cool Runnings is a funny picture, thanks to the quartet of Jamaican characters.
 Embellished in many ways,

-look tame by today's standards because vert skating gave way to street skating and the technical mastery of it has
+scenes look tame by today's standards because vert skating gave way to street skating and the technical mastery

 Urban Cowboy is the Saturday Night Fever of honky-tonk pictures.
 It's the relationship between